 Grand Tour: Project Overview Tags : RMS 19, physically plausible shaders, image based lighting, gpsurface, glass, volumes, character, hair, fur, primvars, PTEX, vector displacements In this eight chapter "How To" guest contributor Leif Pedersen will break down a production pipeline in RenderMan Studio and RenderMan Pro Server.
 We will specifically focus on the advantages of RMS and how it can help us decrease setup time without compromising efficient render times.
 We will divide the training into two distinct approaches to rendering via RenderMan Studio's RIS and REYES rendering architectures.
 The training will cover the interactions between RMS and Maya for general rendering workflows, Mudbox and Zbrush for importing texture and displacement maps, as well as Fusion and Nuke for Compositing.
+With this in mind, previous experience with these applications is helpful.
 This is the pipeline we will be covering.
 Before we start To fully understand the training, it is very important to understand color management in RMS.

 SpacesDefinitions From Odwiki Spaces in VEX First of all, we need to make a subtle but important distinction: VEX, unlike languages like Renderman's Shading Language (RSL), is not just a shading language; it is a generic, multi-context, "vector expression" language.
-This is great, but some concepts are not equally meaningful across all contexts.
-For example; what does the phrase "camera space" mean in the CHOP context?
 Spaces then, fall into this category of concepts which, while meaningful in some contexts, are either ambiguous or simply not applicable in others.
 There are others, and we'll get to what they all mean in a second, but for now, it's important to get used to thinking about these names as simply labels -- they won't necessarily match your idea of what "world space", or "texture space" should mean.
-Spaces in The Shading Contexts What follows is an overview of each one of these.
-World Space All global variables available to the shading contexts are given in this space.
-Object Space NDC Space Named Spaces
+Spaces in The Shading Contexts There are four predefined spaces for our use inside shaders, and there are an unlimited number of user-defined spaces that can also be accessed as arbitrary "named spaces" (or at least that's how I like to call them, but that's not an official, SESI-approved name for them ;-) .
+World Space Object Space NDC Space Named Spaces

 HOUDINI OTL : normals on curve!
 Hi everyone !
 Yes that’s true , we are talking about Houdini.
-I have been a long time Maya user , I started back in 2006!
-I did a lot of tech stuff , rigging , scripting , plugins etc etc I learned how to deal with maya , with its pros , cons and limitation.
-Then I came across Houdini and I felt those boundaries set from maya ….crushing down on the ground ! here is a quick demo : HOUDINI OTL : normals on curve (with parallel frame transportation) from Marco Giordano on Vimeo. otl can be downloaded from here : www.marcogiordanotd.com/download/normalCurve.rar C&C appreciated If you want to stay up to date about my tutorial , maya plugins or houdini otls and much more subscribe to the newsletter!
+I have been a long time Maya user , I started back in 2006! here is a quick demo : HOUDINI OTL : normals on curve (with parallel frame transportation) from Marco Giordano on Vimeo. otl can be downloaded from here : www.marcogiordanotd.com/download/normalCurve.rar C&C appreciated If you want to stay up to date about my tutorial , maya plugins or houdini otls and much more subscribe to the newsletter!

 eetu's lab - od[forum] - Page 5 diula, on Feb 17 2009, 10:13 PM, said: Thanks for the info!
 Still it's a bit unclear: what do you mean by resimulation?
 Are you moving the new particles according to the velocity in the previous frame?
-Or you're averaging the 'v' and 'P' value from the neighboring points for each point - if that makes any sense?
 The basics are in the original post; Quote The method I ended up with was simple; the new particles get their velocityfrom nearby particles and move according to that.
 The transfer recipients are the new particles, and the source are the original houdini-simulatedparticles in the neighborhood. eetu.

 Deforming RBDs Simple setup that uses a SOP solver and deforms the geo at points of impact.
 The impact data is already available in the SOP solver, the normal is the impact direction and there is a pscale attribute for the magnitude of the impact.
 In this setup I just used attributeTransfer to get the impact data onto the mesh, then a vopsop to deform the mesh.
+There is a minimum impact so that resting objects don't get deformed.
+Also I divide the impact magnitude by the mass... the heavy box was denting itself from just resting there.
 Houdini - Impact deformation for RBDs from Sam Hancock on Vimeo.
-Also going to try getting some volume preservation going on! michael rice misc» Blog Archive » COP2_tonemap COP2_tonemap A compositing operator for Side Effects Houdini Based on the method described by Jiang Duan, Guoping Qiu and Min Chen in “Comprehensive Fast Tone Mapping for High Dynamic Range Image Visualization” and several other papers.
-The idea is that first hdr luminance is compressed to display luminance using a logarithmic mapping weighted by a user control (brightness).
-The compressed luminance is then blended between a linear mapping and simple histogram equalization by a “contrast” control.
-Enough rambling, in the file below you’ll find the source and binaries for linux gcc4.1, osx10.5, win32, and win64.
-Copy the binary to yourhoudinihomefolder/dso Copy tonemap.txt and COP2_tonemap.png to yourhoudinihomefolder/help/nodes/COP2 To compile from source run “hcustom COP2_tonemap.C” from inside the src directory.
-COP2_tonemap_1.0
+Also going to try getting some volume preservation going on!